hadicodeuk/hadicodeuk/README.md

 - 👋 Hi, I’m @hadicodeuk

-- I’m interested in data science and machine learning
+I’m interested in data science and machine learning

+I mostly use Python to visualise, analyse and generate insights from data.

+I'm working on further developing my programming and analysis skills, so do get in touch to work on any joint projects!

 <!---